Skip to Main Content

 Planning Your Stay: What to Know Before You Book

-Specific room categories, current pricing, and booking channels for 9 Arch View Rest Inn are not confirmed in our verified data at time of writing.
-For the most current availability and rates, cross-referencing the property across established booking platforms is the practical first step.
+Rooms at 9 Arch View Rest Inn start from about US$65 per night.
 Ella's peak season runs from December through March, when the northeast monsoon keeps the hill country drier and the bridge view is at its most consistent.
 January and February see the highest visitor concentrations, and guesthouses with genuine bridge views tend to book ahead during these months.
 April through September brings more variable weather, with some travellers finding the mist atmospheric and others finding it obstructive for the view they came specifically to photograph.

 Fast Comparison